01

 What solves it

-This is where /glossary/weekly-cockpit and /features/weekly-cockpit matter.
+This is where the Weekly Cockpit matters, and where the term definition holds.
 The coach does not need more widgets.
-The coach needs the week already triaged.
+The coach needs the week already triaged: at-risk first, plateaued second, on-track last, with the reason next to every flag.
 That is the difference between a dashboard that shows numbers and a surface that tells the coach whose week is theirs to fix.

 06